T’ai Chi is a wonderful way to find balance – within our own selves and the world we live in.

-Exploring the interplay of yin and yang, we can feel for tightness and softness, let go unnecessary effort and reveal inner spaciousness and harmony.
+Exploring the interplay of yin and yang, we can let go unnecessary effort and reveal inner spaciousness and harmony.

-Working with the rhythms and harmonies that underpin and inform our natural world it promotes a greater sense of wellbeing.
+Working with the rhythms that inform our natural world tai chi promotes a greater sense of wellbeing.

 Jos was inspired to start T’ai Chi after watching it being demonstrated on Dartmoor over twenty five years ago.